 Why Witness Statements are Important After a Car Accident

-If you or a loved one has been in a car crash, contact an Atlanta car accident attorney from Allen & Scofield Injury Lawyers, LLC at (404) 419-6674 to schedule a free, initial case consultation.
+If you or a loved one has been in a car crash, contact an attorney from Graham Scofield Injury Lawyers at (404) 939-9470 to schedule a free, initial case consultation.
 We can also be reached via our online form.

 What is a Witness Statement?